Nexfinity/CakeyBot-Wiki-OLD/music/filters-and-presets.md

 All preset music filters require a premium subscription to use due to increased CPU usage requirements.
 {% endhint %}

 * **Nightcore** is a special effect that speeds up the music while applying a slightly higher pitch to it.
-You can toggle this preset with the `!nightcore` command.
+You can toggle this preset with the `/filterpreset nightcore` command.
 * **Vaporwave** is a special effect that slows down the music while applying a slightly lower pitch to it.
-You can toggle this preset with the `!vaporwave` command.
+You can toggle this preset with the `/filterpreset vaporwave` command.
 * **8D Audio** is a special effect that 'rotates' the music to provide a more interesting listening experience.
-You can toggle this preset with the `!8d` command.
+You can toggle this preset with the `/filterpreset 8d` command.
 * **Reverb** is a special effect that makes use of echo to create a more dynamic sound space for a song.
-You can toggle this preset with the `!reverb` command.
+You can toggle this preset with the `/filterpreset reverb` command.